dungngminh/happy-care-mobile/README.md

 - Flutter GetX pattern, [GetX](https://pub.dev/packages/get) for state management.
 - Authentication and Authorization using JWT.
-- Backend using NodeJS, MongoDB.
+- Backend using ExpressJs, MongoDB.
 - Realtime event using Socket.io.
 - Cloudinary for storing images.